se7entyse7en/coursera---data-science---getting-and-cleaning-data/README.md

 ### Processing steps

+To run the analysis and create the new tidy dataset run the `runAnalysis` function with no arguments present in `run_analysis.R` file.
-The steps performed by the `run_analysis.R` script are the following:
+The steps performed by the `runAnalysis` function are the following:

 1. `getDataSets`:
     1. Retrieves the names of the columns of the dataset from the second column of `UCI HAR Dataset/features.txt`.